mohnishbasha/support-metrics-client/docs/proactive-support.rst

 How it works
 ------------

-With Metrics enabled, a Kafka broker will collect and report certain broker and cluster metadata every 24 hours to:
+With the Metrics feature enabled, a Kafka broker will collect and report certain broker and cluster metadata every 24 hours to the following two destinations:

-1. a Kafka topic within the same cluster and
+1. to a special-purpose Kafka topic within the same cluster, named ``__confluent.support.metrics`` by default;
 2. to Confluent via either HTTPS or HTTP over the Internet (HTTPS preferred).

+The main reason of reporting to the first destination (to a Kafka topic) is that there are certain situations when reporting the metadata via the Internet is not possible.
+For example, a company's security policy may mandate that computer infrastructure in production environments must not be able to access the Internet directly.
+The drawback of this approach is that the collected metadata is not being shared automatically and requires manual operator intervention as described in section :ref:`ps-sharing-metadata-manually`.
+The second destination (to Confluent via the Internet) is therefore the most convenient option for customers.

+The volume of the metadata that is being collected (see :ref:`ps-which-metadata-is-being-collected`) is small and the default report interval is once every 24 hours (see :ref:`ps-configuration-settings`), which means running your Kafka infrastructure with the Metrics feature enabled is very safe.

 The following sections describe in more detail which metadata is being collected, how to enable or disable the Metrics feature, how to configure the feature if you are a licensed Confluent customer, and how to tune its configuration settings when needed.

+.. _ps-which-metadata-is-being-collected:

-Which Metadata is being collected?
+Which metadata is being collected?
 ----------------------------------

 Anonymous metadata collection (default)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With Metrics enabled, the default Kafka broker configuration that ships with the Confluent Platform collects and reports the following pieces of information anonymously to Confluent:
+With Metrics enabled, the default Kafka broker configuration that ships with the Confluent Platform collects and reports the following pieces of information anonymously:

 * **Confluent Platform version** - The Confluent Platform version that the broker is running.
 * **Kafka version** - The Kafka version that the broker is running.